MaximeVivier/lambda-http-interceptor/README.md

 }
 ```

-After Deploying that part, everything is setup on the stack to perform integration tests.
+After deploying that part, everything is setup on the stack to perform integration tests.

 ```typescript
 import fetch from "node-fetch";